 3) May Help To Reduce Inflammation

-Some small studies suggest diets which are rich in monounsaturated fatty acids may have anti-inflammatory benefits.
+Some small studies suggest diets that are rich in monounsaturated fatty acids may have anti-inflammatory benefits.

 However, it is important to note that these effects may be more related to the actual sources of the fat rather than the fatty acids themselves.